Schmorbonium/ECE-4710/docs/markdown/peerReview.md

 *Incomplete*
 ## FeedBack
 - Step 1:
   - Connect the components.....
     - *pending*
+- Missing top layer ground plane
+  - *pending*
+- Bus header alignment does not match presentation sketch
+  - *pending*
+- Blue pill pinout not documented on sheets
+  - *pending*

 ## Order Prep Checklist
 - [ ] Ground planes on top and bottom
 - [ ] Identifier label for which board and which version